klgdf/rsschool-cv/cv.md

 ### Summary
 **I am Front-End and WordPress Developer with 2 years of commercial experience.** During this time, I have completed more than 25 projects.
 The most interesting of them are presented in the portfolio.
 Collaborated with customers from Ukraine, Russia, Czech Republic, Belarus, Germany and Moldova.

-My strengths are in time-management, self-management, ability to learn quickly, flexibility.
+My strengths in time-management, self-management, ability to learn quickly, flexibility.
 I love solving complex problems and puzzles.

 The goal now is to get a job in a product-based company.
 I want to evolve in the profession systematically, and work in a team.
 * * *